 - Submit a case report (number of words defined by ISVPS)

 What qualifications are needed for taking the programme if coming from another non-European country?

 You must be a qualified veterinary surgeon registered in the country of origin.
 Appropriate paperwork will be requested at point of registration.

 In addition to the assessment criteria for the GPCert you will need to:

-- Attend a defined number of modules on the face to face programme – please contact us for further details
+- Attend a defined number of modules on the face-to-face programme (depending on your programme of choice) – please contact us for further details

 - Complete a case diary